Business

 By its very nature, crypto attracts all walks of life.
 Participation in the digital economy registers across age demographics, and enjoys representation throughout the political spectrum.
 This makes sense when considering the motivations that lead people to take their value outside of traditional markets.
 The ongoing uncertainty and lack of accountability for TradFi’s bad actors continue to be sources of anxiety for retail customers.
 Bitcoin’s genesis block best captures this mood through explicit mention of the failures that transpired following the 2008 global financial crisis.
 From its onset, this skepticism and hope for a system that puts people ahead of privileged insiders was baked into crypto’s source code.

 However, the response from early enthusiasts within the crypto space set a tone that eschewed most aspects of traditional finance, including the scant protections that existed.
 Unfortunately, such “Wild West” thinking continues to draw negative attention from regulators while re-establishing an individualist pecking order that remains an albatross for traditional finance.
-While Satoshi Yakamoto’s white paper preaches “trustless” transactions on peer-to-peer network, it does not suggest participants should silo themselves in opposition to the broader community (see the BTC genesis block).
+While Satoshi Yakamoto’s white paper preaches “trustless” transactions on a peer-to-peer network, it does not suggest participants should silo themselves in opposition to the broader community (see the BTC genesis block).
 Rather, allowing a mindset predicated on self-interest to take root risks polluting the inherent potential of crypto’s innovative technology.
 Like many instances in the real world, emphasis on the individual frequently holds back progress on a systemic level, even in instances where those same individuals stand to gain.
 A great example, at least in the United States, is education.

 In many U.S. communities, a portion of property taxes are allocated to schools within its zone.
 Along with funding for libraries and parks, these amenities aim to serve everyone and function as pillars of connection within a community.
 Too often, residents without children (and run-of-the-mill curmudgeons) will raise the argument that, since they experience no direct benefit from these tax-funded institutions, they shouldn’t have to contribute.
 It’s a somewhat sound argument if you squint because who needs the fire department when your house isn’t actively burning, right?
 What this umbrage fails to consider is how these investments are injected back into the community through a variety of means.